 INTRODUCTION

 India is the second largest silk producing country next to China.
 Mulberry is a very hardy and fast growing perennial plant belonging to the genus Morus of the family Moraceae.
 The leaf of mulberry is used for feeding and rearing of the silkworm, Bombyx mori for the production of silk yarn.
+Mulberry is the host plant of the silkworm, Bombyx mori (L.).

-Morus alba L., a perennial mulberry species, exhibits remarkable adaptability to diverse environmental conditions, including tropical, subtropical, and temperate regions, due to its rapid growth rate and short proliferation period.
+Morus alba L., a deciduous and perennial mulberry species, exhibits remarkable adaptability to diverse environmental conditions, including tropical, subtropical, and temperate regions, due to its rapid growth rate and short proliferation period.
 As a commercial crop, mulberry serves as the primary food source for Bombyx mori L., the silkworm.
 The quality of mulberry foliage is significantly influenced by soil and climatic conditions, which in turn affects the quantitative and qualitative attributes of cocoon production.
 As a vegetatively propagated crop, successful initial establishment is crucial for optimal yields.
 Mulberry propagation is commonly achieved through stem cuttings in nurseries or direct field planting.
 The primary application of mulberry lies in sericulture, where its leaves are utilized for silkworm rearing and silk production.
 Understanding the ecological and agronomic factors influencing mulberry growth and quality is essential for optimizing cocoon yields and silk production.
 Effective mulberry cultivation practices can significantly impact the sericulture industry's productivity and sustainability.

 In commercial cultivation, mulberry garden is generally established from stem cuttings, using saplings for the establishment of mulberry garden has got many distinct benefits over direct planting of cuttings.
 Saplings are rooted cuttings that are used as planting material.
 Saplings will establish quickly and grow vigorously.